nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Notes feature
 #### Implementation
 ##### Commmand logic
-The `NoteCommand` feature allows users to add personalized notes to a specific contact in the Address Book.
+The `AddNoteCommand` feature allows users to add personalized notes to a specific contact in the Address Book.
 This functionality is essential for users who wish to record additional information about their contacts.

 Three key classes are involved in this implementation:
-- `NoteCommand`: Handles the logic for adding the note.
+- `AddNoteCommand`: Handles the logic for adding the note.
 - `Index`: Represents the index of the person in the filtered person list to whom the note will be added.
 - `Note`: Represents the content of the note to be added.